Root Cause Analysis Training for Non-Engineers:

-Root Cause Analysis Training for Non-Engineers course by example
+Root Cause Analysis Training for Non-Engineers course (Online and Onsite Live!)

 Root cause analysis is the process of defining the problem, identifying the underlying casual factors, collecting data, analyzing the collected data, recommending solutions, selecting the best solution, implementing the solution, and monitoring the effect of the implemented solution on the system to evaluate if it was effective.

 - 2 days of Root Cause Analysis Training for Non-Engineers with an expert instructor